MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Introduction

-This paper aims to contribute to the theoretical research gap on trade-offs of different reputation solutions and propose a practical, scalable Sybil tolerant reputation mechanism scheme in decentralized networks.
-We propose and demonstrate feasibility on the experimental basis of MeritRank: \textit{Sybil-tolerant Aggregated Feedback Reputation Mechanism}, compatible with token-based incentive mechanisms.
-Our contributions are the following: \begin{itemize} \item We analyze and formulate general trade-offs between desirable properties of reputation in decentralized settings as \textit{decentralized reputation trilemma} in section \ref{sec:background}. \item We describe the system model for logic and key components for reputation-based distribution of rewards in a generic DAO in section \ref{sec:merit_model}. \item We present the formalization of MeritRank and three types of reputation decay as a method to achieve tolerance against Sybil attacks to manipulate feedback aggregation reputation in section \ref{sec:meritrank}. \item Using experiments on data set from more than 150 weeks of user interactions in MakerDAO, we demonstrate that transitivity decay and connectivity decay provide high tolerance against Sybil attacks on reputation.
-Another experimental finding is that epoch decay, implemented in other reputation mechanisms~\cite{rea_colony_2020} worsens Sybil tolerance (section \ref{sec:experiments}). \end{itemize}
+This chapter makes both theoretical and practical contributions, which are as follows: \begin{itemize} \item We analyze and formulate the general trade-offs between desirable properties of reputation in decentralized settings by presenting a \textit{decentralized reputation trilemma} in Section \ref{sec:background}. \item We present the formalization of \meritrank{}, along with three types of decay mechanisms—transitivity decay, connectivity decay, and epoch decay—designed to achieve tolerance against Sybil attacks in Section \ref{sec:meritrank}.
+We evaluate \meritrank{} using a dataset spanning over 150 weeks of user interactions within the leading decentralized autonomous organization, MakerDAO, as discussed in Section~\ref{sec:experiments}.
+Our experiments demonstrate that transitivity decay and connectivity decay significantly enhance the Sybil tolerance of reputation algorithms.
+However, we observe that the popular heuristic, epoch decay, used in other reputation mechanisms~\cite{rea_colony_2020}, does not improve Sybil tolerance. \end{itemize}